 - Sleep: If you habitually sleep 7 hours, and 8 hours makes you feel groggy, then sleep 7 hours.

 - Relaxation: If you usually watch 30 minutes of TV before bed to unwind, don’t swap that half hour for 30 minutes of intense studying.

 Don’t cause unexpected problems by changing up your habits the night before or morning of a big test.
 Remember: your goal is to show up to the test center prepared, relaxed, and confident – your best self!

 By following these 5 tips, you will ensure that you perform your best on test day.

 So do some light studying, gather needed items, and get some good sleep.
 Believe in yourself and feel confident!

-If you’re seeking guidance to significantly boost your scores, explore our SAT Prep and ACT Prep courses!
+If you’re seeking guidance to significantly boost your scores, explore our SAT Prep courses!
 Our teachers have years of experience leading students to mastering test-taking techniques and tough, challenging test questions.

-Lastly, if you want to assess your baseline performance, sign up for a free practice SAT or ACT test in a professionally-proctored, timed environment!
+Lastly, if you want to assess your baseline performance, sign up for a free virtual or on-site practice SAT or ACT test in a professionally-proctored, timed environment!